GameFoundry/B3DFramework/Documentation/GitHub/compiling.md

   - **LibICU**
     - Debian/Ubuntu: `apt-get install libicu-dev`
   - **Bison & Flex** (Optional)
-    - Only needed if you plan on changing BSL syntax (BUILD_BSL option in CMake)
+    - Only needed if you plan on changing BSL syntax (B3D_BUILD_BSL_PARSER option in CMake)
     - Debian/Ubuntu: `apt-get install bison flex`
   - (Or equivalent packages for your distribution)